 Basically, the first step is that one of you decides you want to move out and not get back together.
 Then, you hit the road or you have your spouse move out.
 There you go.
 That’s it.

 People are not required to file anything in order to effect a legal separation.
-It just requires a physical separation (cannot live in the same house) with at least of one of you intending the separation be permanent.
+It just requires a physical separation (you cannot live in the same house) with at least one of you intending the separation to be permanent.